Initial Organizational Determinations, Appeals and Grievances

 As a Medicare beneficiary, you have certain rights to help protect you.
 You can read more about your rights and responsibilities as a member of Essence Healthcare in the Evidence of Coverage.
 You can also contact Medicare by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.
-You can call 24 hours a day, 7 days a week.
-You can also visit the Medicare website at www.Medicare.gov.
+You can call 24 hours a day, seven days a week.
+You can also visit the Medicare website at www.medicare.gov.
 Following is a summary of our member’s rights and protections.

 All Medicare Advantage plans agree to stay in the program for a full year at a time.
 Each year, the plans decide whether to continue for another year.
 Even if a Medicare Advantage plan leaves the program, you will not lose Medicare coverage.
 If a plan decides not to continue in the program, it must send you a letter at least 90 days before your coverage will end.
 The letter will explain your options for Medicare coverage in your area.

-As a Essence Healthcare member, you have the right to request an initial organizational determination for medical services or a coverage determination for prescription drugs, which includes the right to request an exception.
+As an Essence Healthcare member, you have the right to request an initial organizational determination for medical services or a coverage determination for prescription drugs, which includes the right to request an exception.
 You may ask us for an exception if you believe you need a drug that is not on our list of covered drugs or believe you should get a non-preferred drug at a lower out-of-pocket cost.
 You can also ask for an exception to cost utilization rules, such as a limit on the quantity of a drug.
 If you think you need an exception, you should contact us before you try to fill your prescription at the pharmacy.
 Your doctor must provide a statement to support your exception request.
-If we deny coverage for your prescription drug(s) or medical service you have the right to appeal and ask us to review our decision.
+If we deny coverage for your prescription drug(s) or medical service, you have the right to appeal and ask us to review our decision.
 Finally, you have the right to file a grievance if you have any type of problem with us or one of our network providers that does not involve the coverage of services.

 Using Out-of-Network Providers

 With few exceptions, you must pay for services you receive from providers who are not part of the Essence Healthcare network unless Essence Healthcare has approved these services in advance.
-The exceptions are care for a medical emergency, urgently needed care, out-of-area renal (kidney) dialysis services and services that are found upon appeal to be services that we should have paid or covered.
+The exceptions are care for a medical emergency, urgently needed care, out-of-area renal (kidney) dialysis services, and services that are found upon appeal to be services that we should have paid or covered.

 Quality Assurance & Utilization Management